Legal requirements for tourism businesses

 - arrival and departure dates

-When keeping a guest register, even if it's just names and contact details, you must protect your guests' privacy under the Data Protection Act 2018.
-See General Data Protection Regulation (GDPR).
+When keeping a guest register, even if it's just names and contact details, you must protect your guests' privacy under the Data Protection Act 2018 and UK General Data Protection Regulation (UK GDPR).